lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 [fig:namap]

-We prefer to remove proteins that were not assayed in both of our two replicated experiments.
-This is done with the `filterNA` function that removes features that contain more than a certain proportion (default is
-0) missing values.
+We prefer to remove proteins that were not assayed in both replicated experiments.
+This is done with the `filterNA` function that removes features that contain more than a certain proportion (default is 0) missing values.

 `  `\